KYC (know your customer)

 United States

-As it relates to know your customer regulation, the Patriot Act of the United States was designed to “deter and punish terrorist acts in the United States and around the world, to enhance law enforcement investigatory tools, and other purposes.”
 While Section 326 of the USA Patriot Act doesn’t represent the origin of KYC regulations and compliance across the United States, it certainly signifies an important development.
-The know your customer rule in the USA Patriot Act requires that financial institutions enact safeguards against money laundering, terrorist financing, identity theft and other forms of fraud.
+The know your customer rule in the USA Patriot Act requires that financial institutions enact safeguards against money laundering, terrorist financing, identity theft, and other forms of fraud.

 Ultimately, whether companies are operating in the UK, EU, US, or elsewhere, KYC requirements effectively serve to:

-- Strengthen domestic measures for preventing, detecting, and prosecuting international money laundering and financing of terrorism.
+• Reinforce domestic measures for preventing, detecting, and prosecuting international money laundering and financing of terrorism.

-- Subject foreign jurisdictions, foreign financial institutions, and classes of international transactions or types of accounts that are susceptible to criminal abuse to special scrutiny.
+• Subject foreign jurisdictions, foreign financial institutions, and classes of international transactions or types of accounts that are susceptible to criminal abuse to special scrutiny.

-- Require all appropriate elements of the financial services industry to report potential money laundering.
+• Require all appropriate elements of the financial services industry to report potential money laundering.

 You can learn much more about how Onfido empowers organizations to satisfy global compliance requirements in our global compliance manager’s guide or EU compliance manager’s guide.